Invictum/serenity-reportportal-integration/README.md

 Limitations
 -------------
-Integration does not support concurency for parametrized Serenity tests execution.
+Integration does not support concurrency for parametrized Serenity tests execution.

-Report Portal launch finish timestamp is generated before Java VM shutdown.
+Report Portal launch finish timestamp is calculated before Java VM shutdown.
 Overall launch duration will also include the time of Serenity report generation.